pmem/pmdk/doc/libpmem/pmem_flush.3.md

 only to flush the most critical data, which are required to recover after the power failure.

+The **pmem_has_auto_flush**() function checks if the machine supports automatic CPU cache flush on power failure.
+Function returns true only when each NVDIMM supports eADR.

 The **pmem_has_hw_drain**() function checks if the machine supports an explicit *hardware drain* instruction for persistent memory.